Two-dimensional gel electrophoresis: 2D gel analysis software

 In quantitative proteomics, these tools primarily analyze bio-markers by quantifying individual proteins, and showing the separation between one or more protein "spots" on a scanned image of a 2-DE gel.
 Additionally, these tools match spots between gels of similar samples to show, for example, proteomic differences between early and advanced stages of an illness.
-Software packages include Delta2D (discontinued), ImageMaster (discontinued), Melanie, PDQuest (discontinued), SameSpots and REDFIN – among others.
 While this technology is widely utilized, the intelligence has not been perfected.
-For example, while PDQuest and SameSpots tend to agree on the quantification and analysis of well-defined well-separated protein spots, they deliver different results and analysis tendencies with less-defined less-separated spots.
+For example, some software may tend to agree on the quantification and analysis of well-defined well-separated protein spots, they deliver different results and analysis tendencies with less-defined less-separated spots.
 Comparative studies have previously been published to guide researchers on the "best" software for their analysis.